microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 You can also search using POST, which is useful if the query string is too long for a single line.
 To search using POST, the search parameters can be submitted as a form body.
 This allows for longer, more complex series of query parameters that might be difficult to see and understand in a query string.

-If the search request is successful, you’ll receive a FHIR bundle response with the type searchset.
-If the search fails, you’ll find the error details in the OperationOutcome to help you understand why the search failed.
+If the search request is successful, you’ll receive a FHIR bundle response with a `type: searchset` element.
+If the search fails, you’ll find the error details in the `OperationOutcome` to help you understand what went wrong.

 ## Common Search Parameters
 The following parameters apply to all resources: ```_content```, ```_id```, ```_lastUpdated```, ```_profile```, ```_query```, ```_security```, ```_source```, ```_tag```.
 In addition, the search parameters ```_text``` and ```_filter``` (documented below) also apply to all resources (as do the search result parameters).